 Curriculum Design for Sustained Challenge

 Building productive challenges into curriculum requires systematic planning beyond individual lessons.
 Spiral curricula that revisit topics at increasing complexity levels naturally incorporate spacing and interleaving.
-Assessment systems that include cumulative components maintain retrieval practice throughout the learning sequence.
+Assessment systems that include cumulative components maintain retrieval practise throughout the learning sequence.

 Technology can facilitate systematic implementation.
 Learning management systems can schedule spaced reviews automatically, AI adaptive tools software can adjust difficulty based on individual progress, and analytics can help teachers identify when students need additional challenge or support.
 However, technology serves as a tool for implementing sound pedagogical principles, not a replacement for thoughtful instructional design.